OpenCompare/pcm-stats/README.md

 ### Grab wikitext from page revisions

+This task is done by `org.opencompare.stats.processes.Revisions` class.

 Due to performance issues, it's preferable to add these options to the JVM (see http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html for further explaination)
  - -Xmx5120m
  - -XX:-UseParallelOldGC
  - -XX:InitiatingHeapOccupancyPercent=10

-Due to performance issues throught wikipedia server access, when a revision has been processed, the next time the script is launched, the revision's associated wikitext is not retreived.
+To spare some Wikipedia server resources, when a revision has been processed, the next time the script is launched, the revision's associated wikitext is not retreived.
-If the folder `metrics` is deleted, the script regenerates all the necessary files before process.
+If the output folder `metrics` is deleted, the script regenerates all the necessary files before process.

 ### Parse the wikitext to make metrics on matrix evolution

+This task is done by `org.opencompare.stats.processes.Metrics` class.

 Use of org.opencompare.{api, io} dependencies.
-Especially `MediaWikipediaApi` class.
+Especially `MediaWikipediaApi` class to retreive revisions data and metadatas.

 ### Compute metrics to obtain graphical interpretation

 Use of R to process the graphical representation of metrics.
+The script is located in `r-metrics`.

 ![Example of metrics graph output](metrics.png)

 ## Launch processes

-The main class is `org.opencompare.stats.Launcher` which launch sequentially, the two main processes `org.opencompare.stats.processes.Revisions`, `org.opencompare.stats.processes.Metrics`.
+The main class is `org.opencompare.stats.Launcher` which launch sequentially the two main processes.

-Once main processes has finished, launch the R script to process grahpical representation.
+Once main processes has finished, launch the R script to process graphical representation.

     cd r-metrics
     Rscript metrics.R
     Rscript revisions.R

+### Depencencies

+    RSqlite